-- 1. The university mentor must fill out a Monthly Visitation Report of supervisory visits and conferences to the Teacher Preparation Advising Center. - The Commission on Teacher Credentialing requires the institution to maintain records of student progress throughout the teacher preparation program. - Archival records of monthly observation reports are one way in which the program documents student progress. - The Monthly Visitation Reports should be compiled and returned to ced-ocp@csulb.edu by the end of the student teaching semester. - 2.
-The university mentor is responsible for assigning a final grade (Credit or No Credit) for the student teaching sections EDSS 472 A, B, C or EDSS 572 A, B, C (internship student teaching.)
+- 1. The supervisor must submit a Monthly Visitation Report of supervisory visits and conferences to the Teacher Preparation Advising Center. - The Commission on Teacher Credentialing requires the institution to maintain records of student progress throughout the teacher preparation program. - Archival records of monthly observation reports are one way in which the program documents student progress. - The Monthly Visitation Report should be filled out and returned to ced- tpac@csulb.edu by the 5th of each month. - 2.
+The supervisor is responsible for assigning a final grade (Credit or No Credit) for the student teaching sections EDSS 472 A,B,C or EDSS 572 A,B,C (internship student teaching.) - The Cooperating Teacher's evaluation should help form the supervisor's evaluation; however, the supervisor remains the faculty member responsible for the course and must make the final decision on awarding 'Credit' or 'No Credit' for student teaching.

-- The Cooperating Teacher's evaluation should help form the university mentor's evaluation; however, the university mentor remains the faculty member responsible for the course and must make the final decision on awarding 'Credit' or 'No Credit' for student teaching. - To receive a grade of 'Credit' for student teaching, performance should be of an "A" or "B" quality.
+• To receive a grade of 'Credit' for student teaching, performance should be of an "A" or "B" quality.